neomad-team/neomad.org/readme.md

 ### Creating a user

 Users must currently be created manually.
-To do so, activate your virtualenv `source ./venv/bin/activate` and run the following command:
+To do so, activate your _virtualenv_ `source ./venv/bin/activate` and run the following command:

     make create_user email=me@home.net password=mypass

 You can now log on http://localhost/5000/login with "_me@home.net_" email and "_mypass_" as password.

+> For development, you may want to create a whole set of dummy data.
+> To do so, just run: `make fixtures`